mrismanaziz/Reforestation/README.md

-## Why do valley girls hang out in odd numbered groups?
-Because they can't even.
+## Why did the melons plan a big wedding?
+Because they cantaloupe!